adamclark-dev/paypal-ipn-listener/README.md

 ## <a id="usage"></a>Usage

 You can either build up the listener object manually or you can use a listener builder.
-This package provides 2 listener builders:
+This package provides 3 listener builders:

 1. `Mdb\PayPal\Ipn\ListenerBuilder\Guzzle\InputStreamListenerBuilder` - Builds a listener using the guzzle service and the input stream message factory
 2. `Mdb\PayPal\Ipn\ListenerBuilder\Guzzle\ArrayListenerBuilder` - Builds a listener using the guzzle service and the array message factory
+2. `Mdb\PayPal\Ipn\ListenerBuilder\Guzzle\RequestListenerBuilder` - Builds a listener using the guzzle service and the request message factory

 Using a listener builder is the preferred way of building up a listener object.